zdharma-continuum/zinit/README.md

 ```

 # News

+* 02-07-2019
+  - [Cooperation of Fast-Syntax-Highlighting and
+    Zplugin](https://asciinema.org/a/254630) – a new precise highlighting for
+    Zplugin in F-Sy-H.

 * 01-07-2019
   - `atclone''`, `atpull''` & `make''` get run in the same subshell, thus an e.g.
     export done in `atclone''` will be visible during the `make`.